Template Processing#

 _atom_site.label_asym_id=A

-Direct feature extraction: Generate template features using only the structural information
+Feature extraction: Generate template features using structural information and alignment mapping

 Template Feature Composition#